Co-Production means working together on an equal basis.

-It is an opportunity for people to have a say and be part of important decisions on adult health and social care in Newham, so that services:
+Co-Production gives everyone an opportunity to have a say and be part of important decisions on a range of services in Newham, so that services:

-- do what the Care Act says they have to do
+- do what they have to do, legally

-- have access to first-hand experience of disabled people and the elderly
+- have access to first-hand experiences of disabled people, carers, those with mental health conditions and the elderly

-- can demonstrate the value placed on the views of customers
+- can demonstrate the value placed on the views of residents

 - are accessible to those who need them